 The city of Messina has many dishes in common with Calabria, on the opposite side of the strait, while meat and cheese are more common in the province.
 The importance of extra virgin olive oil, which is much widely used than in the rest of Sicily, also for frying food, speaks to the close relationship with Greek cuisine.
 In the Nebrodi area, where the farming tradition is stronger, there are three SlowFood specialty products (‘presidi’), in addition to the famous salame Sant’Angelo di Brolo: olio di Minuta (olive oil), Suino nero dei Nebrodi (pork) and Provola dei Nebrodi (cheese).

-They also have the most extensive regional food list I remember ever seeing on their site
+They also have the most extensive regional food list I remember ever seeing on their site.

-: Another day in Sicily.
+The stage: Another day in Sicily.
 An early start, as the race caravan had ferries to the mainland to catch.
 A sprint, but only if you can get over this big hill in the middle of the stage.
 Sure enough, not getting over the hill with the bunch Cavendish and Ewan, among others.
 Notably, Demare did make it.

 Cavendish and team would chase for quite a while, but dod eventually sit up and give up on getting back for the sprint.